medic/cht-docs/content/en/contribute/code/conf/currently-supported.md

 * Compress PNGs and SVGs in the current directory and its subdirectories

 # Editing contacts across the hierarchy.
 To edit existing couchdb documents, create a CSV file that contains the id's of the document you wish to update, and the columns of the document attribute(s) you wish to add/edit.
 By default, values are parsed as strings.
-To parse a CSV column as a JSON type, refer to the [Property Types](#property-types) section to see how you can parse the values to different types.
-Also refer to the [Excluded Columns](#excluded-columns) section to see how to exclude column(s) from being added to the docs.
+To parse a CSV column as a JSON type.

 | Parameter         | Description                                                                                                                                            | Required                |
 |-------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|